Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 Create the documentation by running doxygen in the folder
 $ doxygen doxy_config

-The documentation will be located in the folder /doc
+The documentation will be located in the folder /doc.
+Compile doc/latex/refman.tex to generate the full doxygen documentation in doc/latex/refman.pdf.

+Collaboration diagrams give an overview of the code in folder /docs.

 # Examples
 Simulation videos availabe in Youtube Channel https://www.youtube.com/channel/UCPK-pFfpK94jiamgwHxX32Q